2009 Collision with Jupiter - On the Rocks

 “Both the fact that the impact itself happened at all and the implication that it may well have been an asteroid rather than a comet shows us that the outer solar system is a complex, violent and dynamic place, and that many surprises may be out there waiting for us,” said Orton.
 “There is still a lot to sort out in the outer solar system.”

-The Gemini data provided a critical mid-infrared window on the impact with a series of observations between July 22-24 using the imaging capabilities of MICHELLE on Gemini North (see Figures 1 & 2) and spectroscopic measurements with T-ReCS on Gemini South (see Figure 3).
+The Gemini data provided a critical mid-infrared window on the impact with a series of observations between July 22-24 using the imaging capabilities of MICHELLE on Gemini North (see Figures a & b) and spectroscopic measurements with T-ReCS on Gemini South (see geminiann11003c).
 The mid-infrared Gemini data indicated silica and silicates in the debris cloud left by the collision.
 The detection of silica in this mixture of Jovian atmospheric gases, processed bits from the impactor, and byproducts of high-energy chemical reactions is significant because abundant silica could only be produced in the impact itself, by a strong rocky body capable of penetrating very deeply into the Jovian atmosphere before exploding, but not by a much weaker comet nucleus.
 Assuming that the body had a rock-like density of around 2.5 grams per cubic centimeter (160 pounds per cubic foot), scientists calculated a likely diameter of 200 to 500 meters (700 to 1,600 feet).
 This is comparable to an object the mass of the Titanic.

 The data from both Gemini telescopes as well as the NASA Infrared Telescope Facility (IRTF) and the European Southern Observatory’s Very Large Telescope (VLT) showed that the impact had warmed Jupiter's lower stratosphere by as much as 3 to 4 Kelvin about 42 kilometers above its cloud-tops.
 Although 3 to 4 Kelvin does not sound like a lot, it is a significant deposition of energy because it is spread over such an enormous area.